jaylaellis01/Make-A-Rhyme/README.md

 ### What's New
 * Ability to save rhymes as PDF or print them
 * Friends and Word Bank links have been moved to side bar
-* New Color Scheme and unified design elements
+* New color scheme and unified design elements
 * Friends are only named by the user and can be named when completeing a rhyme
 * Endstate for the rhyme has been added
 ### Bug Fixes